arjunmehta/multidimensional/README.md

     this.overallDimensions = overallDimensions
 }

-// create a 3x3x4 matrix with all positions set to 0 var threedimensional = new MultiDimensional([3, 3], function(position, multidimensional) {
+// create a 3x3x4 matrix with all positions set to a unique Cell object. var threedimensional = new MultiDimensional([3, 3, 4], function(position, multidimensional) {
     return new Cell(position, multidimensional.dimensions)
 })
 ```